 B.C. government extends COVID restrictions across Interior Health, including Revelstoke

 COVID-19 restrictions in place in the Central Okanagan have now been extended to all of Interior Health as the delta-driven fourth wave continues its rapid rise in the region.
-Indoor masking now required in public spaces.

 The B.C. government is extending COVID-19 restrictions in place in the Central Okanagan to all of Interior Health, including Revelstoke.